2.c) Concept, postulates and elements of the Theory of Special Relativity

-The Theory of Special Relativity, put forward by Albert Einstein in 1905, discusses topics related to reference frames.
-Inertial reference frames are those moving at a constant velocity with respect to others or with uniform relative motion.
+The Theory of Special Relativity put forward by Albert Einstein in 1905 discusses topics related to reference frames.
+Inertial reference frames are those moving at a constant velocity relating to others or the uniform relative motion.

-This theory incorporated numerous ideas that were around during that time, and it discarded the existence of luminiferous ether definitively.
-This had various implications for the nature of light and the assumption of relativity of time and space.
+This theory incorporated numerous ideas that were around during that time, and it discarded the existence of luminiferous aether definitively.
+It had various implications for the nature of light and the assumption of the relativity of time and space.

-In the following section, I will briefly explain how –in addition to elements of relativity of space and time– Einstein incorporated the novelty of the mass-energy equivalence; in other words, concept of relativistic mass and foundations of the atomic bomb.
+In the following section, we will briefly explain how –in addition to elements of the relativity of space and time– Einstein incorporated the novelty of the mass-energy equivalence; in other words, the concept of relativistic mass and and foundations of the atomic bomb.